 Here’s a handy dandy dental care checklist for you.
 Tick these off and you are set for an enjoyable and stress-free flight.

 Visit a Dawson Dental clinic near you before you jet off to your next destination.
-Some of the most common stories we hear from patients start with, “I travelled abroad with a mild toothache…”.
-This is of course never advisable and we strongly suggesting seeing a dentist if you have any concerns, especially if travelling abroad.
+Some of the most common stories we hear from patients start with, “I traveled abroad with a mild toothache…”.
+This is of course never advisable and we strongly suggesting seeing a dentist if you have any concerns, especially if traveling abroad.
 This will save you from having to visit an unknown dentist in a foreign country.